popoloni/astropy/documentation/mobile-app/README.md

 **iOS Pythonista compatibility and experimental mobile app development**

-> **📱 iOS Pythonista**: Wrapper scripts are fully functional on iOS Pythonista - designed to simplify running astronightplanner.py without typing parameters.
->
+> **⚠️ IMPORTANT**: For reliable mobile usage, use the fully tested iOS Pythonista wrapper scripts.
-> **🧪 EXPERIMENTAL**: A separate native mobile app implementation is in development but not fully tested yet.
+> **🧪 EXPERIMENTAL**: A separate native mobile app implementation is in development but not fully tested yet and may be unstable.

 ---